MicrosoftDocs/dataexplorer-docs/data-explorer/web-query-data.md

 Expanding cells is useful to view long strings or dynamic fields such a JSON.

-1. Double click a cell to open an expanded view.
+1. Double-click a cell to open an expanded view.
 This view allows you to read long strings, and provides a JSON formatting for dynamic data.

     :::image type="content" source="media/web-query-data/expand-cell.png" alt-text="Azure Data Explorer WebUI expand cell to show long strings":::